-You’d be surprised at how much a drapey blouse in a large print can camouflage!
+You’d be surprised at how much a drapey blouse in a large, bold print can camouflage!
 For reference, I’m over 5 months along in these snapshots.
 To add back some waist definition, I like shorter blazers like these that nip in at the front center, creating the slight illusion of a narrower waist.

 For pants, I’d stick to a slim ankle silhouette (above) OR a floor-length boot cut trouser (below) to help lengthen the rest of your body.
 As mentioned in my recent reviews, I found LOFT maternity work pants in petite sizing to run a little small (especially at the belly band area) – I’m trying on 1 size up from my pre-pregnancy size in both pairs here.

 This won’t work wonders if you’re further along, but pairing a jacket over a blouse of the same color will add some layered dimension and take some attention away from the belly.